Skip to main content

 • The student activities described in the application are not given significant mention in the syllabus and/or weight in the course grade.

-question mark in a cartoon bubbleFor I-Series:
+question mark in a cartoon bubbleFor Big Question (formerly I-Series):

 • There is no ‘Big Question’ driving the course design and content, or the Big Question is not clearly articulated.